Bible readings: Jeremiah 33:14-16, Psalm 25:1-10, 1 Thessalonians 3:9-13, Luke 21:25-46

 About the Images:

 Upper Left: This is a photo I took on Norfolk Island which I overwrote with a Bible text.
 Please feel free to us it for worship and related activities.
 If you are interested in seeing more of beautiful Norfolk Island visit www.norfolkisland.com.au

 Upper Right: This watch tower was built on the south east coast of Australia at Boydtown near Eden by Benjamin Boyd in the 1840's as a lighthouse and as a whale lookout.
 It was never completed and was never used as an official lighthouse, however generations of whalers used it for spotting whales.
 If you want to know more about Boydtown visit http://www.wikipedia.org/wiki/Boydtown.
 The photo is mine so please feel free to use it for worship and related activities.

-Lower Left and Right: I took both of these photos in the old city of Jerusalem - one long a street (the little indented box in the wall) and the other at the Church of the Holy Sepulchre, They both reminded me of hope - things growing in hard and unexpected places.
+Middle Left and Right: I took both of these photos in the old city of Jerusalem - one along street (the little indented box in the wall) and the other at the Church of the Holy Sepulchre, They both reminded me of hope - things growing in hard and unexpected places.
 Please feel free to use it for worship and related activities.